 In Washington state, certain federally-recognized tribes and their members have tribal fishing, hunting, and gathering rights.
-This includes:
+These include:

-Neither the Department nor the state of Washington create any new rights, or expand, extend, affect, or enlarge the scope of any existing rights beyond the context of potential tax liability.
-The guidance provided below is limited to the sales tax exemption on sales involving goods and services directly used in tribal fishing, hunting and gathering activities.
+Neither the Department nor the state of Washington intends to create any new rights, or expand, extend, affect, or enlarge the scope of any existing rights beyond the context of potential tax liability.
+The guidance provided below is limited to the sales tax exemption on sales involving goods and services directly used in tribal fishing, hunting, and gathering activities.

 Retail sales tax does not apply to sales of goods and retail services that are directly used in tribal fishing, hunting and gathering activities.
 This exemption applies regardless of where delivery of the item or performance of the service occurs.
 Qualifying tribes and their citizens may purchase sales tax-exempt goods and services used in their fishing, hunting and gathering activities anywhere in Washington, no matter if the delivery occurs in Indian Country or not.